grantrules/bikeindustryjobs/README.md

 ### to run:

 ```
+npm install
 node scraper.js
 node server.js &
 cd app
+npm install
 npm run build
 ```

+node will be running on port 9004 frontend will be in app/build

 ### nginx config on ubuntu: